chef-boneyard/chef-web-docs-2016/steps/step_repository_roles_upload_environment.rst

 ..
 This is an included how-to.

-To upload an environment to the |chef server|rRun the following command:
+To upload an environment to the |chef server|, run the following command:

 .. code-block:: bash